dtrizna/NeuralNetwork/README.md

 5. If algorithm does well on Training set, but prediction on Dev set is poor, then Variance reduction tecnhiques should help:
   - Regularization (L2, Dropout)
-  - more training data (which gives better generalization)
+  - more training data (gives better generalization)

 6. If prediction on Train and Dev sets is good, but algorithm fails to predict Test set or Real world data:
-  - be sure Dev and Test set comes from same distribution (same data)
+  - be sure Dev and Test set come from same distribution (same data divided randomly)
   - understand whether Dev set represents Real world requiremenents well
   - analyze your evaluation metrics